SoFish1/US-Tresury-data-visualizer/README.md

 * python .\backend\flaskr\main\scrape_hist_data.py -> to download the data in the folder DATA
 * python .\backend\flaskr\main\db_loading.py -> to load the time series DB

-then you can run the site at http://localhost:3000/ and test all the functionalities.
+Then you can run the site at http://localhost:3000/ and test all the functionalities.

 # What to do next?

-The development phase of this project is ongoing, notably, i'd like to add the following features:
+The development phase of this project is ongoing, notably, I'd like to add the following features:
 - Backend automatic testing code
 - A process to recover the lost passwords
-- daily update of the influxDB with cron
+- Daily update of the influxDB with cron
 - A script to automatically run the website

 References :
 [1] https://fsapps.fiscal.treasury.gov/dts/issues/collapsed
 [2] https://temp-mail.org/en/